bburan/NEUS642/index.md

 * Sign up for our [NEUS642 Slack workspace](neus642.slack.com).
 If you haven't already received the invite, please contact one of the course staff for assistance.

 * Find a laptop you can bring to class.
 Each class will have an interactive, hands-on exercise developed by you or one of your classmates.
 You'll be working on the exercise using your laptop.
-We do not have any computers available for loan.

 * [Install Anaconda Python](#installing-python).
 If you have trouble with installing Anaconda Python before the first day of class, you can contact the course staff on Slack for assistance.